ibm-cloud-architecture/refarch-privatecloud/Installing CfC in AWS.md

 You are now ready to prepare your environment for CfC installation.

-Preparing your environment for CfC installation
+Preparing your environment for ICP installation
 -----------------------------------------------

 Using your preferred SSH client attach to each node in a separate